jayniehaka/NZX50-directorships/README.md

 It can be viewed here: http://jayniehaka.github.io/NZX50-directorships/

 ### Data
 These data were sourced from the [NZX](https://www.nzx.com/markets/nzsx/indices/NZ50) and [New Zealand Companies Office](http://www.business.govt.nz/companies) websites.
-Last updated in June 2015.

 Some directors may have been duplicated if they are recorded on the Companies Office under different names (for example, with their middle name and without their middle name).